Here’s what we know:

 According to the email, this new site will work in conjunction with a site at UC Berkeley, which also started this week, to build data about the disease and give officials a better picture of its spread.
-Hernandez also said, in addition to increasing data, a crucial part of fighting the virus is members of the public staying at home with the exception of essential activities, with the ultimate goal preventing a surge of patients in hospitals.
+Hernandez also said, in addition to increasing data, a crucial part of fighting the disease is members of the public staying at home with the exception of essential activities, with the ultimate goal of preventing a surge of patients in hospitals.

 Update April 7, 3:47 p.m.

 On Tuesday, the Alameda County Office of Education announced in a press release the extension of school campus closures for the remainder of the academic 2019-2020 year.